 5. Plus self-catering cottage.

-lounge, bar, restaurant, free Wi-Fi, in-room TV, small garden, only restaurant suitable for disabled.
+sitting room, bar, restaurant (for parties of 20 or more), free Wi-Fi, in-room TV, small garden, only restaurant suitable for disabled.

 all ages welcomed.